An Initial Decision Making Technique

 One final amplification of this initial decision making technique is to consider whether the issue is novel or routine.
 For example, do you need to make:

 Avoid the tendency to spend more time on the small things because we understand them.
-This rather than on the important things, which being difficult and demanding, encourage avoidance!
-Secondly, though related to the first:
+Rather than on the important things which, being difficult and demanding, encourage avoidance!
+Hence the second warning:

 There is clearly some overlap in the categories we’ve listed above, and in the questions we’ve posed.
-Nonetheless, they are a good starting point and helpful decision making techniques to arrive at right decisions.
+Nonetheless, they are a good starting point to help you reach the right decisions.
 Which is what any decision making technique should do!

 This article is part of our discussion about types of decision making.